“I want to be a better writer, so I try to read a poem a day,” says L. L. Barkat.

 Looking back, I don’t suppose I really thought I’d keep up the habit of reading poetry, or writing it, for that matter, yet I have.
 I’m glad I’ve done so.

-It’s a small habit over these almost six decades of life.
+It’s a small habit over these almost seven decades of life.
 Little things, done often, add up to a rich, juicy, tart, and unexpected life.

 What small habit might you adopt today that would enrich your life from here forward?